 To be enrolled in a health plan, a dependent must be eligible under this section and the subscriber must comply with enrollment procedures outlined in WAC 182-12-262

 The public employees benefits board (PEBB) program verifies the eligibility of all dependents and will request documents from subscribers that provide evidence of a dependent's eligibility.
 The PEBB program will remove a subscriber's enrolled dependents from health plan enrollment if the PEBB program is unable to verify a dependent's eligibility.
 The PEBB program will not enroll or reenroll dependents into a health plan if the PEBB program is unable to verify a dependent's eligibility.

 The subscriber must notify the PEBB program, in writing, when his or her dependent is not eligible under this section.
 The notification must be received by the PEBB program no later than sixty days after the date his or her dependent is no longer eligible under this section.
 See WAC 182-12-262

-(2)(a) for the consequences of not removing an ineligible dependent from insurance coverage.
+(2)(a) for the consequences of not removing an ineligible dependent from PEBB insurance coverage.

 The following are eligible as dependents:

 (1) Lawful spouse.
 Former spouses are not eligible dependents upon finalization of a divorce or annulment, even if a court order requires the subscriber to provide health insurance for the former spouse.

-(c) Former registered domestic partners are not eligible dependents upon dissolution or termination of a partnership, even if a court order requires the subscriber to provide health insurance for the former partner.
+.
+Former state registered domestic partners are not eligible dependents upon dissolution or termination of a partnership, even if a court order requires the subscriber to provide health insurance for the former partner.

 (3) Children.
-Children are eligible up to the last day of the month in which their twenty-sixth birthday occurred except as described in (i) of this subsection.
+Children are eligible through the last day of the month in which their twenty-sixth birthday occurred except as described in (i) of this subsection.
 Children are defined as the subscriber's:

 (a) Children based on establishment of a parent-child relationship as described in RCW 26.26.101

 (b) Biological children, where parental rights have not been terminated;

 (c) Stepchildren.
-The stepchild's relationship to a subscriber (and eligibility as a PEBB dependent) ends, for purposes of this rule, on the same date the subscriber's legal relationship with the spouse or registered domestic partner ends through divorce, annulment, dissolution, termination, or death;
+The stepchild's relationship to a subscriber (and eligibility as a PEBB dependent) ends, for purposes of this rule, on the same date the subscriber's legal relationship with the spouse or state registered domestic partner ends through divorce, annulment, dissolution, termination, or death;

 (d) Legally adopted children;